atoti/atoti/README.md

 ### 🧰 Installation

-We recommend using [poetry](https://github.com/python-poetry/poetry) for better dependency management and virtual environment setup.
+We recommend using [poetry](https://github.com/python-poetry/poetry) for better virtual environment and dependency management.
 However, if desired, we also support alternative methods of installation.

 > **Note:** Start `jupyter-lab` at the root of this repository.